cometbft/cometbft/docs/references/storage/README.md

 More details on the API itself and how it can be used can be found in the corresponding [ADR](https://github.com/cometbft/cometbft/blob/main/docs/references/architecture/adr-101-data-companion-pull-api.md) and [documentation](https://github.com/cometbft/cometbft/tree/main/docs/explanation/data-companion).

-This report covers that changes and their impact related to fixing and improving the pruning related points (1 and 3) as well as the last point.
+The rest of this report covers the changes and their impact related to fixing and improving the pruning related points (1 and 3) as well as supporting a new data key layout.
 The results are obtained using `goleveldb` as the default backend unless stated otherwise.

 ## Q1 goals
 The expected result for Q1 was fixing the problem of storage growth despite pruning and improving database access times with a more optimal key layout.